tricertc/sass-starter/README.md

 # Sass Build Starter Template

-This starter template frames out a modular Sass build environment based on architectdure recommendations from the [Sass Guidelines](https://sass-guidelin.es/).
+This starter template frames out a modular Sass build environment based on architecture recommendations from the [Sass Guidelines](https://sass-guidelin.es/).
 These recommendations are an extension of [SMACSS](http://smacss.com/).

 ## Recommended VS Code Extensions